 - In this video, our former volunteers, Laura and Paula, demonstrate what a day at the HIRI can look like.

-The HIRI is not only training the next generation of researchers but meanwhile also an IT specialist for system integration.
+The HIRI is not only training the next generation of researchers but meanwhile also IT specialists for system integration.
 At our institute, IT trainees will learn how

 - » to set up and maintain hardware, including those in our security labs